nguyin/ip/docs/README.md

 Program shows the todo that has been added to the list and the total number of tasks in the list.
 ```
 Ok!
-I've added this task:
+I've added this task for you <3 :
 [T][ ] Read book to my boyfriend
 Now you have 5 tasks in your list uwu
 ```